Sewing Crafts

 Size 18 inch when complete

-Start by printing out the patterns onto A4 sized paper.
+Start by printing out these patterns onto A4 sized paper.

-Prepare your sweater by cutting the seems to create a single layer of fabric.
+Prepare your sweater by cutting the seams to create a single layer of fabric.

 Cut out each pattern piece and lay it down onto your sweater.
 Cut out each piece.